GetResponse/dev_resources/forms-guide.md

 }
 ```

-Thank You Page should have the same size as the column in which is put.
+Thank you page should have the same size as the column it was placed in.

 The main form html file should be called index.html